twallema/pySODM/docs/quickstart.md

     return param
 ```

-All we need to do is use the `time_dependent_parameters` keyword to declare the parameter our function should be applied to.
-Additionally, `an_additional_parameter` should be added to the parameters dictionary.
+When initialising the model, all we need to do is use the `time_dependent_parameters` keyword to declare what parameter our TDPF should be applied to.
+Additional parameters introduced in TDPFs, in this example `an_additional_parameter`, should be added to the parameters dictionary.

 ```python
 model = SIR(states={'S': 1000, 'I': 1},